-The second you see a mistake fare like this, drop everything and book it.
+The second you see a mistake fare or a unicorn deal like this, drop everything and book it.
 Ask your boss for time off after your tickets are booked.
 Book a ticket for your favorite travel companion rather than try to align schedules first – the fares could easily disappear before you get a response.

 Not going to work?
 You've got at least 24 hours to cancel and get all your money back.
 If it all works out, you've got plenty of money left over to stay at a nicer hotel or book a sweet rental car.

-Your loyalty to a particular airline or hotel chain is costing you money, plain and simple.
+Your loyalty to one particular airline or hotel chain is costing you money, plain and simple.
 I know it cost me plenty over the years.

 Sure, we've all got our go-to airlines that we prefer over competitors.
 But strict hotel or airline monogamy means those brands are beating you at their game.
 Airlines and hotel brands are making millions of dollars from customer loyalty.